EnderLuca41/Verium/README.md

  - A timer that can be used with `/timer` to measure how well you performed and beat your last record 🚀
  - `/reset` to reset the current world and retry 🔁
- - With `/pause` and `/resume`, you can pause the timer, active challenges, gameModifier and goals, set everyone into spectator and pauses the time
+ - With `/pause` and `/resume`, you can pause the timer, active challenges, modifiers and goals, set everyone into spectator and pauses the time

 #### Challenges (can be managed with `/challenges`):
+Challenges can fail and easily end you run so be careful.
 - No Death: Challenge will fail if a player dies 💀
 - No Crafting: Disables the use of crafting tables 🛠️
 - Wolf Survive: Every player receives a wolf that must survive at all cost 🦴
 - No Fall Damage: Receiving fall damage, even 1HP, will end the challenge 🪶

 #### Game modifiers (can be managed with `/modifiers`):
+Modifiers do not give you any task and cannot end you run, they only make the game easier or harder.
 - No hunger: disable the ability to lose hunger 🍗
 - PvP: Enables the possibility to hit and kill other players ⚔️
 - UHC: Disables natural regeneration of HP ❤️